We consider ministering to your children not only a calling, but also an honor and a blessing. Our belief is based on Deuteronomy 32:2:

 Vacation Bible School Sunday

 The order of acolytes is one of the most ancient ministries in the church.
 The word “acolyte” means “follower” or “one who helps.”
 In addition to carrying a cross and banners during the service, acolytes also read lessons and prayers, serve as chalice bearers and assist with the offertory.
 These are important and vital roles that are central to our worship at St. Martin’s, and help to develop a sense of reverence and understanding for the tradition of the Episcopal worship service.

 The St. Martin’s Acolyte Ministry requires a one-year commitment.
 Depending on the number of acolytes, you will serve one to two times per month.

 Students in 3rd–5th grades are invited to serve at our Family Table Sunday worship service at 9:15 a.m. in Bagby Parish Hall.

 If you would like to serve as an acolyte, click the button below to sign up.

 (must be filled out on a computer)

 Sundays during the school year

-St. Martin’s Choristers for children K– 5th grade and Youth Choir for children 6th – 12th grade offer the opportunity for children of all ages to make joyful, beautiful music while holding a special place in worship services.
+St. Martin’s Choristers for children K–5th grade offers the opportunity for children to make joyful, beautiful music while holding a special place in worship services.
 Click here for more information.